poikilos/pylaga/README.md

 * `python3 main.py`

 ### Windows:
-* Install python 3 (custom install, then for "add python to system path" choose "run from hard drive")
+* Install python 3 (custom install, then in the list of options to install, look for "add Python to system PATH" then click on that drop-down box and choose "run from hard drive")
 * Install pygame for python 3 (64-bit, unless you installed Python3 32-bit)
 * doubleclick main.py

 (this list of changes are only in poikilos fork)
 ## Changes
+### (2018-08-05)
+* added music and one sound
+* created unified widget class for adding whatever you want wherever you want to the hud, and now Hud is a subclass of sprite.Group (widget class is Blip, and replaces StatCounter and HealthBar)
 ### (2018-08-05)
 * combine Enemy, PlayerUnit, Bullet, EnemyBullet into one class
 * add particles